- Aspects Determined as Materiality

 The “Eco-Jozu” high-efficiency water heater is able to recover the exhaust heat produced during combustion that is ordinarily lost and utilize it to heat water or room spaces; this saves considerable energy and helps mitigate global warming by reducing CO2 emissions.

-Participation in Blue & Green Project to create forests
+Participation in the Blue & Green Project Creating forests through gas

 Solar power generation

-Growing interest in the feed-in tariff for reusable energy and in energy security since the Great East Japan Earthquake has encouraged an expanding number of customers to introduce solar power generation systems.
+Growing interest in the feed-in tariff for renewable energy and in energy security since the Great East Japan Earthquake has encouraged an expanding number of customers to introduce solar power generation systems.
 Responding such needs, Osaka Gas prepared a series of equipment for home generation including gas co-generation systems and solar power generation systems for residential use.
-A cumulative total of about 20,000 units had been sold as of the end of March 2017, helping reduce CO2 emissions by 47,000 tons per year.
+A cumulative total of about 27,000 units had been sold as of the end of March 2020, helping reduce CO2 emissions by 60,000 tons per year.

-We are also recommending “Double Power Generation” that combines a solar power generation system with “ECOWILL” or “ENE-FARM.”
-We have sold customers a cumulative total of about 33,000 units as of the end of March 2017.
+We are also recommending “Double Power Generation” that combines a solar power generation system with “ECOWILL” or “Ene-Farm.”
+We have sold customers a cumulative total of about 43,000 units as of the end of March 2020.